It is sad but true – chronic pain & depression often go hand in hand.

 Even for the most resilient person – chronic pain can affect your mental health.

 Pain & depression can have a dramatic impact on your life, routines & behaviour.

-People with chronic pain & depression often neglect responsibilities, reduce activity & leave decision making to others.
+People with chronic pain & depression often neglect themselves & their responsibilities.
+Many people become less active & leave decision making to others.

 Maybe you have neglected to pay the bills?
 Or the dishes are stacking up by the sink?

-Although understandable, that pain & depression steal your energy & motivation…
+Although self neglect is understandable when pain & depression steal your energy & motivation…

 If you have stopped doing the things you love – your depression may get worse.